slamora/brackets-wiki/File-System-API-Migration.md

 ### Extensions that will break

-The following 12 extensions use at least one API on the "Do not shim" list:
+The following 14 extensions use at least one API on the "Do not shim" list:

 * themes -- (DirectoryEntry.createReader())
 * themesforbrackets -- (DirectoryEntry.createReader())
-* interactive-linter -- (DirectoryEntry.getFile(), DirectoryEntry.createReader(), FileEntry.createWriter(), NativeFile Error (only minor bug))
+* interactive-linter -- (DirectoryEntry.getFile(), DirectoryEntry.createReader(), FileEntry.createWriter(), NativeFileError (only minor bug))
 * angularui.angularjs -- (FileEntry.getMetadata())
 * timburgess.pagesuck -- (DirectoryEntry.getFile())
 * ternific -- (DirectoryEntry.getFile(), DirectoryEntry.createReader(), FileEntry.createWriter())